esheldon/nsim/config/README.txt

               this.
 Also could potentially grab random field from image, which would contain objects and subtract that.
 Not sure how well that would work since still non-linear

+        x check no fixnoise
+            - seems to work without fixnoise. running a larger test run-eg18hnhis-nofix*

-        - weighted psf T for T ratio
+        x weighted psf T for T ratio
-        - keep running sums over multiple obs
+        x keep running sums over multiple obs.
+Code is in place
         - fluxes.
-Want equivalent of the aperture fluxes.
-So maybe the weight should be 1 at the center rather than normalized; not sure how to make that happen yet
+Want some template fluxes or something
         - errors on all parameters

+        - test with neighbors

 - exploring PSF s/n
     - sim-e15ln